Friday Favorites: Book Review Part 2 – The Nourished Metabolism

 You can read more about how ditching the grains changed me and my husband’s lives here.

-So becoming Paleo and learning so much about food and nutrition was a real eye opener for me.
-My minor health ailments (sore muscles, headaches, fatigue, brain fog, mood swings, sugar crashes) are all healed because of nutrition and the food I choose to put in my body.
+Becoming Paleo and learning so much about food and nutrition was a real eye opener for me.
+My minor health ailments (sore muscles, out of whack hormones, headaches, fatigue, brain fog, mood swings, sugar crashes) are all healed because of nutrition and the food I choose to put in my body.

 I ate Paleo for almost 2 full years.
 After that, I slowly started adding foods back into my diet to see if they worked for me.
 I realized it was best for my body to still not eat gluten grains or conventional, pasteurized dairy products because they didn’t make me feel well.
-I did ok with adding some organic, well cooked, well soaked legumes and raw dairy products so I ate them on occasion.
+I did ok with adding some organic legumes and raw sheep and goat dairy products so I ate them on occasion.
 I also added some rice back in my diet.
-I can almost hear the hardcore Paleo peeps gasping right now
+I can almost hear the hardcore Paleo peeps gasping right now 😉

 Things were wonderful.
 I felt great, I had plenty of energy and I was listening to my body and the feedback it was giving me.
 I didn’t get caught up with “is this Paleo? is that Paleo?”
 I just ate what made me feel good.
 If it didn’t make me feel good, I didn’t eat it.
 The food I was eating was delicious, nourishing my body and life was good.

 And then I decided to start this recipe and wellness blog.
 I based my recipes on the Paleo/Primal way of eating because that most describes how I eat.
-Yes, I eat rice and properly prepared legumes on occasion but 95% of the time, I am eating what could be considered all Paleo/Primal foods (and a boatload of Paleo desserts ).
+Yes, I eat non-gluten grains and legumes on occasion but 90% of the time, I am eating what could be considered all Paleo/Primal foods (and a boatload of Paleo desserts 😉 ).

 Once I started my blog, the crazy world of Paleo opened up to me.
 I truly had never even seen a Paleo recipe blog the whole first 2 years I was eating Paleo.
-That sounds crazy, but I love creating my own recipes, so I had no need for these blogs.
+That sounds crazy now, but I love creating my own recipes so I didn’t have any reason to see these types of sites.
 Keep in mind, this also was a few years ago when most Paleo recipe sites didn’t even exist.
 I did all my research in a library, so I didn’t even know that Paleo/Primal gurus like Mark Sisson, Robb Wolf and Chris Kessler had websites.

 But when I started my blog, I was forced to be on the computer so I saw all these websites for the first time.
 Paleo was gaining in popularity and it seemed to be the hot button word.
 Everywhere I looked there was a new Paleo book coming out or a new Paleo website popping up telling you their ideas on what you should eat and what you shouldn’t.
 Paleo detoxes, paleo programs and paleo challenges were starting to show up everywhere.